Adam Berry (soccer)

-Adam Stephen Berry (born 20 February 1997) is an Australian professional footballer who currently plays for Blacktown City.
+Adam Stephen Berry (born 20 February 1997) is an Australian professional soccer player who currently plays for Blacktown City.

 Berry played youth football for Blacktown City, Leeds United and Central Coast Mariners before making his professional debut for the Mariners in 2016.

 He has appeared for the Australian under-20 side.

 Early life

 Berry grew up playing football in Castle Hill from age four, and attended Galston High School.

 Playing career

 Club

 In 2013, Berry signed with Leeds United's youth team on a two-year deal after thirteen years playing for Blacktown City.
 The deal eventuated following a match in Malaysia for the Australia under-13 side where a scout identified Berry.
 He made his first start for the under-18s on 4 November 2013, scoring in a 3–1 win over Derby County.
 In May 2015, Berry was released by Leeds.

 Berry returned to Australia in mid-2015, and joined Central Coast Mariners, where he represented the senior side in pre-season matches as a trialist, including setting up a goal for Daniel Heffernan against Western Sydney Wanderers.
 He was later named in the Central Coast Mariners youth team.
 He made his competitive debut for the club in February 2016, coming on as a substitute in a loss to Melbourne City.
 He signed a one-year senior deal with the Mariners in May 2016.
 In August 2016 this was extended for an extra two seasons.

 He scored his first goal for the Mariners in a 1–1 draw with Western Sydney Wanderers on 29 October 2016, finishing from close range after a defensive error by Wanderers centre half Robert Cornthwaite.